rust-lang/rust/text/0000-unreservations-2018.md

-When *generic associated types* (GATs) lands, it is likely that people would like to use this in their [applicative functor][applicative] and monad libraries, which speaks in favor of unreserving `pure`.
+When *generic associated types* (GATs) lands, it is likely that people would like to use this in their [applicative functor][applicative] and monad libraries, which speaks in favour of unreserving `pure`.
 This use case explicitly mentioned by [`@ubsan`](https://github.com/ubsan/) who requested that the keyword be unreserved for this purpose.

 ### Potential drawbacks